 Risks of Revision Surgery

-Patients considering revision must also be aware that revisional surgery has almost a 50% higher rate of complications than a first time surgery.
+Patients considering revision must also be aware that revisional surgery has almost a 50% higher rate of complications than a first surgery.
 Human tissue does form adhesions after the first surgery.
 Adhesions vary from person to person and have no bearing on the external scars on the skin.
 An example would be to picture 50 sheets of tissue paper in a stack, then pour a glass of water over the top and allow to dry.
 Each piece of paper is adhered to the one above and below, human tissue is similar in that a second surgery takes much more operating room time and skill because of the carefully dissection of layers of adhesions.

 Risks common with revisional surgeries are leakage, necessity to revise a laparoscopic surgery to open surgery, incisional hernia (from open surgeries), bleeding etc. With all surgeries there is always risk with anesthesia, this can be minimized by using a surgical team with an anesthesiologist well versed in bariatrics.